-Three things are certain in today's business world: first, cyber services are now at the center of all businesses; second, business is a moving target and third businesses are under attack from those trying to steal the critical information companies rely on for daily business operations and revenue generation.
+Three things are certain in today's business world: first, digital services are now at the center of all businesses; second, business is a moving target and third businesses are under attack from those trying to steal the critical information companies rely on for daily business operations and revenue generation.

-The demand for a proactive, collaborative and balanced approach for managing, securing and improving digital assets and cyber services across stakeholders, supply chains, functions, markets, and geographies has never been greater.
+The demand for a proactive, collaborative and balanced approach for managing, securing and improving digital assets and digital services across stakeholders, supply chains, functions, markets, and geographies has never been greater.

-Cyber services are fundamental to corporate success, and cyber service decisions, like all other business decisions, must consider both the value and risk the service will contribute to the customer experience.
+Digital services are fundamental to corporate success, and cyber service decisions, like all other business decisions, must consider both the value and risk the service will contribute to the customer experience.
 In-light of this, a solid, sound business case for cyber investments requires mature business, and risk judgment.
 Unfortunately, there are no shortcuts to developing maturity or to developing judgment - both take time and experience.
 There is only one way to gain traction in these circumstances and that is to apply the collective experience of all stakeholders in the pursuit and execution of a single customer experience strategy.
 In this case the integrated whole is much greater than the sum of the individual parts.

-To support this new cyber service business model, enterprises must adopt and adapt a best practice approach to Cyber Service Management (CSM).
-The CSM program must deliver a proactive, collaborative and balanced approach for adopting and adapting the incremental improvements necessary to manage & improve the cost, quality, compliance, security, risk and business continuity of a cyber service portfolio.
+To support this new cyber service business model, enterprises must adopt and adapt a best practice approach to Digital Transformation (DX).
+The DX program must deliver a proactive, collaborative and balanced approach for adopting and operationalizing the incremental improvements to stabilize, optimize, secure and improve an enterprise digital service portfolio.